symetryn/flutter-riverpod-sharedpref/README.md

 Skeleton Project for Flutter

 ## To Run:
+- Copy `lib/config.dart.example` to `lib/config.dart` and update the fields as required.
 - Run `flutter pub get` to install dependencies.
 - Run `flutter run lib/main.dart` to run the application.